mattrayner/cordova-plugin-vuforia/README.md

 1. `PluginTest.xml` - Replace with a reference to your custom data file e.g. `www/targets/CustomData.xml`
 1. `[ 'logo', 'iceland', 'canterbury-grass', 'brick-lane' ]` - Replace with the specific images for your data file that you are searching for.

+> **Notes:**
-> **Note:** You don't have to search for all of the images in your data file each time.
-Your data file may contain 20 images, but for this particular acrion you may be only interested in two.
+> * You don't have to search for all of the images in your data file each time.
+Your data file may contain 20 images, but for this particular action you may be only interested in two.
+> * Data file paths can be either from the **resources folder** (which is the default) or **absolute** (in which case you'd start the `src` with `file://`).
+Absolute paths are useful if you'd like to access files in specific folders, like the iTunes sharing document folder for iOS, or the app root folder for Android.

 ##### `config.xml`
 Add the following to your `config.xml` file: